southgateai/academic-hugo/content/convinceme/intro.md

 >
 > Even then it took me a year to put two and two together.
 I wasn't the first though, others just don't talk about it.

-**What about AI Alignment**
+**What about AI Alignment?**
 > Even if mistakes aren't made, it doesn't protect you when an AI is deliberately given hostile goals.
 Given enough time that'll always happen.
-It's still importatn, but only to reduce the volume of bad events.
+It's still important, but only to reduce the volume of bad events.

 **Can a detection system really contain a powerful AI?
 Won't it just plot around the defences and escape?**
 > It's far from guaranteed, but the defender does have some advantages: